pulumi/pulumi-azure-native/playbooks/Resolving-api-merge-conflicts.md

 ## Example PR

 [Fix nightly upgrade due to incompatible refs · pulumi-azure-native/2961](https://github.com/pulumi/pulumi-azure-native/pull/2961) is an example PR for one of these fixes

+## Particular case "incompatible type T for resource R: required properties do not match: only required in A/B: p1, ..."

+This happens when the API spec defines a type in different places, with and without some required properties.

+The standard workaround is to add an exception to `genTypeSpec` in `types.go`.
+There are some already to copy.